CarlosSanabriaM/docker-sqlite/README.md

 ### 1. Execute the docker containers

+First, we need to __execute Docker Desktop__.
+Just start the application and wait for it to be ready.

 There are two ways to start the database:
 - __Recreating and initializing the database with the initial test data__
 - __Starting the database with the existing data__ (the data from the previous execution)